redux-saga/redux-saga/docs/api/README.md

 - `channel: Channel` - a [`Channel`](#channel) Object.
 - `action: Object` - [see Redux `dispatch` documentation for complete info](http://redux.js.org/docs/api/Store.html#dispatch)

+This effect is blocking if the put is *not* buffered but immediately consumed by takers.
+If an error is thrown in any of these takers it will bubble back into the saga.

 ### `call(fn, ...args)`